mantidproject/workshops/developer/2025-11/code_camp.md

 -------------------------
 Continue with https://github.com/mantidproject/mantid/pull/40267
 Down from 17 failed systems tests to 7 now we have altered the coordinate transform (rather than removing it)

+This will be continuated after the meeting (check the PR for last updates)